Nikhith221B/Simplifymoney/README.md

 ---

 ## Solution Workflow
-The **user journey** is designed to replicate the Kuberi AI experience:
+The **user journey** is designed to replicate the Kuber AI experience:

 1. **User Interaction**
    A user visits the application's web interface and asks a question related to gold investments.

 2. **LLM Processing (API 1)**
-   The user's question is sent to the `/ask_kuberi` API endpoint.
+   The user's question is sent to the `/ask_kuber` API endpoint.
 This endpoint calls the Gemini API to get a factual, context-aware answer.

 3. **AI Nudge**
    The AI's response includes a call-to-action that encourages the user to purchase digital gold through the Simplify Money app.